Instant Pot Pork Loin

 Looking for big flavors with minimum effort?
 Mastering a Pork Loin Roast has never been easier.
 With just a handful of ingredients and 30 minutes, Instant Pot Pork Loin will add another dimension to easy dinners!

 Pork Loin is possibly my favorite cut of pork meat.
-From a traditional braised pork shoulder to a fancy porchetta recipe, it’s easy to cook, has plenty of flavor, and doesn’t need much babysitting, ESPECIALLY when you cook it in the Instant Pot.
+From a traditional braised pork shoulder and a pork roast, to a fancy porchetta recipe, it’s easy to cook, has plenty of flavor, and doesn’t need much babysitting, ESPECIALLY when you cook it in the Instant Pot.
 The Instant Pot lets you sear, cook, and sauce the pork, all in the same pot.

 BUT FIRST, there are a couple of things you’ll want to keep in mind when cooking pork loin in the Instant Pot.